nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 # Change the CLI version of your Visual Studio Tools for Apache Cordova project

->NOTE: This article aplies to Visual Studio 2015 Tools for Apache Cordova **Update 5**
+>NOTE: This article applies to Visual Studio 2015 Tools for Apache Cordova **Update 5**

 You can update your project to use new versions of the Cordova Command-Line Interface (CLI).
 New versions often include bug fixes and other improvements.
 However, they can also cause problems for plugins that have not been updated to that version.